tochikuji/chainer-libDNN/README.md

 `title` is optional.
 By default, each filter has a title like filter\_xxx, but it often overlap on another filter images.
 If you needn't to show titles, set `T=False`.
+`interpolation` is optional.
+If `interpolation == True`, it enable pixel interpolation to filter visualization.
+It will be set to `False` by default.

 #### Write filters to image file
 `Visualizer.write_filters(self, layer, path='./', identifier='img', type='bmp', shape, T)`